-For us Marrakech is all about: Food – Architecture – Handmade goods and Spices.
+For us, Marrakech is all about: Food – Architecture – Handmade goods and Spices.

 It’s inside the Medina that we found precious secrets of Marrakech.
 Definitely it’s not easy to walk around the alleys and souks.
 Maps, GPS and your sense of direction will let you down.
-You will get lost and by surprise you will discover some jewels.
+You will get lost and by surprise, you will discover some jewels.

 Now the fun part!

-Our big list of DO’s:
+Our big list of Marrakech DO’s:

 - Drink lots of tea!!
 Mint tea and the Berber tea (a massive mix of herbs and spices.
 They say it’s aphrodisiac).
-Don’t forget that tea is not just about drink, tea time is a way to socialize, make friends and talk!
+Don’t forget that tea is not just about the drink, tea time is a way to socialize, make friends and talk!

 - Before start shopping do a henna tattoo on your hands and feet.
 Plenty of ladies will offer to draw and decorate your arm.
 Make sure to check the models first.
 I saw some ugly tattoos there.

 - Get lost in the souks!
 There is no better way to discover all the Moroccan handicraft goods.
 Leather bags, shoes, antiques, chandeliers, pottery, copper and silver products.
-Don’t be shy, enter in the shop, ask the price and NEVER buy a thing without bargaining.
-Negotiation is cultural in Morocco, if you are going to buy something ask for half price and from there start the bargain talk.
+Don’t be shy, enter the shop, ask the price and NEVER buy a thing without bargaining.
+Negotiation is cultural in Morocco if you are going to buy something ask for half price and from there start the bargain talk.

 - Visit the argan cooperatives.
 This golden gorgeous oil is made only in Morocco.
-You can see how the woman produce it, the smell, the quality.
+You can see how the woman produces it, the smell, the quality.
 Ask for a free sample, try in your hands and hair.
 You will love it!
 A truly secret of Marrakech!

 Now that you already know what you should experience (and that’s how you enjoy the secrets of Marrakech) book your hotel here and let’s go to the list of other places to visit :